Well-posedness of an evolution problem with nonlocal diffusion: Proofs

 Being $u_{0\eps}, J_\eps$ smooth functions, we may deduce an $L^\infty$ bound for $\grad u_\eps$ as in the Step~1, not necessarily uniform in $\eps$, but allowing to differentiate equation \fer{eq.eqeps} with respect to $x_k$.
 After integration in $(0,t)$, we obtain

 with

-Using the regularity of $A$ and $f$ and properties \fer{propeps2}, and \fer{est:ueinf}, we deduce that $G_\eps$, $1/G_\eps$ are uniformly bounded in $L^\infty(Q_T)$, and that $\eta^\eps$ is uniformly bounded in $L^\infty(0,T;L^1(\O))$.
+Using the regularity of $A$ and properties \fer{propeps2}, \fer{propepsf2b}, and \fer{est:ueinf}, we deduce that $G_\eps$, $1/G_\eps$ are uniformly bounded in $L^\infty(Q_T)$, and that $\eta^\eps$ is uniformly bounded in $L^\infty(0,T;L^1(\O))$.
 Then, from \fer{dsv} and the uniform bound \fer{propeps1b}, we obtain that

 Bounds \fer{bound.1} and \fer{bound.2} allow to deduce, using the compactness result \cite[Cor.
 4, p.
-85]{Simon1986}, the existence of $u\in C([0,T];L^\infty(\O)\cap BV(\O))$ such that $u_\eps\to u$ strongly in $L^p(Q_T)$, for all $p<\infty$, and a.e. in $Q_T$.
+85]{Simon1986}, the existence of $u\in C([0,T];L^\infty(\O)\cap BV(\O))$ such that $u_\eps\to u$ strongly in $L^q(Q_T)$, for all $q<\infty$, and a.e. in $Q_T$.
 The uniform bound \fer{bound.1} also implies that, up to a subsequence (not relabeled), we have $\p_t u_\eps \to \p_t u$ weakly* in $L^\infty(Q_T)$.

 These convergences allow to pass to the limit $\eps\to 0$ in \fer{eq.eqeps}-\fer{eq.ideps} (with $u$ replaced by $u_\eps$) and identify the limit

 as a solution of \fer{eq.eq}-\fer{eq.id}.
 Observe that, being $u_\eps$ a sequence of non-negative functions, we deduce $u\geq 0$ in $Q_T$.